applanga/applanga_flutter/README.md

 ### Screenshot Menu

-##### Note: Screenshot Menu is only available for Android and iOS - enable Draft Mode first
+> [!IMPORTANT]
+> Applanga screenshots are working only on iOS and Android devices with API level 24 and higher.
+Enable the Draft Mode first!

 Once in draft mode you can show or hide the screenshot menu by swiping down with 2 fingers or via code like this `ApplangaFlutter.setScreenShotMenuVisible(bool);`